albertonoys/M5PORKCHOP/README.md

     some guy debugging frame injection at 3am while the pig judges silently from the display.

-    The royal "we" - for developers who are definitely not lonely, just... distributed
-    across a single physical instance.

     Contributors welcome.
 The pig needs friends.
     The pig's creator needs therapy.
     Both are accepting pull requests.